I was recently speaking to someone who was telling me a very sad story about how their church had to let a pastor go.

 Depending on the age and tenure of the employee, an outplacement service may be in order to help the employee prepare for a new job.

-This benefit can be expensive but the investment in the employee, and the employee’s family, may be worth the expense.
+This benefit can be expensive, but the investment in the employee and the employee’s family may be well worth the expense.

 5. Job Search Leads